-If permissions on certain folders or files are set incorrectly, errors will occur and users will not be able to access your content.
+If permissions on certain folders or files are set incorrectly, errors will occur and visitors will not be able to access your content.

-Although 403 forbidden errors on a WordPress site are normally easy to identify and fix if you are a technical user, for a non-techie this can take a little time and some experimenting.
+Although 403 forbidden errors on a WordPress site can be easy to identify and fix if you are a technical user, for a non-techie this can take a little time and some experimenting.

-Ideally, you would simply contact your web hosting company and they will probably be able to help you sort this issue out very quickly.
+Ideally, you would simply contact your web host and they will probably be able to help you sort this issue out very quickly.

-If you want to try and correct the problem yourself, the main causes of a 403 forbidden error tend to be one of the following:
+If you want to try and correct this error yourself, the main causes of a 403 forbidden error tend to be one of the following: